Nyarmith/dotfiles/README.md

 --------

 TODO:
-* More string-manipulation trix
-* More networking notes
-* More non-linux notes
-* More linux notes
-* More cool bash networking tricks
+* More bash networking trix
 * Randomized Login Messages
   * Randomized Login Ascii Art
+* More bash file descriptor trix
 * Integrate this with some stupid webapi (for linux webapp?)
+* QOL stuff like 2-line PS1, more colors, ncurses screensavers
 * More c++ utilities
+* More bash job & pid management trix
 * Pushdown-automata
+* Ncurses forms and stupid widgets (e.g. session-based sticky-notes)
-* A language-interpreter in bash
+* An interpreter purely in bash